Do you want to make a homemade salve for your chickens? If so, you’ll love this DIY chicken salve using calendula oil.

 Why a DIY Chicken Salve

-A few years ago, we introduced cold hardy chickens to our off grid homestead.
+A few years ago, we introduced cold-hardy chickens to our off grid homestead.
 During the winter of 2020-2021, we had 40 meat birds and layers in our DIY chicken coop.

+Also, I prefer natural home remedies whenever possible, not just for my family, but also for our homestead animals.
 That’s why I love this simple calendula salve for chickens and turkeys.
 We keep it in our DIY chicken first aid kit.

 It’s useful for a variety of wounds.
 And it also works on other homestead animals such as rabbits.
 I suppose it might even work on quail.